hypoyao/WRHttpDNS/README.md

 # WRHttpDNS
 - A simple httpDNS framework, support http and https, but not SNI currently.
 - High availability, request DNS info asynchronously, abandon unusable DNS Cache automatically.
-- Provide GoogleDNS service default, you can add other custom DNS service also easily.
+- Provide GoogleDNS service default, you can add other custom DNS service easily.

 ## install
-- down
+download all files under WRHttpDNS directory.

+## License
+WRHttpDNS is released under the MIT license.
+See LICENSE for details.